sophiagavrila/project-0/README.md

 8. If I fail the project will I be released from training?
     >A: The project is a major component of the determination process for continued participation in training.
 Failure to present a project that at least has minimum functionality will lead to a release.

-9. Are there really no extensions?
-    >A: There are not.